Frequently asked questions

 For and by whom?

-The Jewish Monument is part of the Jewish Cultural Quarter.
+The Digital Jewish Monument is part of the Jewish Cultural Quarter.

 What do I see on the Homepage of this website?

-It is important to note that the Jewish Monument is not a genealogical site.
-For more information regarding who is/isn't included in the Monument and why, click here.
+It is important to note that the Digital Jewish Monument is not a genealogical website but focuses on commemorating the victims of the Holocaust.

-What can I do on the Jewish Monument?
+What can I do on the Digital Jewish Monument?

-You can use the Jewish Monument to browse the constantly updating collection.
+You can use the Digital Jewish Monument to browse the constantly updating collection.

-Go her for more information on how to use this site.
+Go here for more information on how to use the website.

 I would like to contribute.
 How do I create a profile?